Manassas Lawyers for Concurrent Retirement and Disability Pay (CRDP)

 Helping Military Retirees with CRDP Matters in Virginia

 Concurrent Retirement and Disability Pay (CRDP) allows military retirees to receive both military retired pay and Veterans Affairs (VA) compensation.
 CRDP gradually restores a retiree's VA disability offset, and qualified individuals are automatically enrolled without needing to apply.
 To qualify for CRDP, a person must be eligible for retired pay.

-Generally, a person may be eligible for CRDP if they are:
+A person may be eligible for CRDP if they are:

-- a regular retiree with a VA disability rating of 50% or greater;
+- a regular retiree with a VA disability rating of 50% or greater

-- a reserve retiree with 20 qualifying years of service who have a VA disability rating of 50% or greater and who have reached retirement age (conventionally age 60, but special cases can reduce the required age);
+- a reserve retiree with 20 qualifying years of service who have a VA disability rating of 50% or greater and who have reached retirement age (conventionally age 60, but special cases can reduce the required age)

-- retired under Temporary Early Retirement Act (TERA) and have a VA disability rating of 50% or greater;
+- retired under Temporary Early Retirement Act (TERA) and have a VA disability rating of 50% or greater

-- a disability retiree who earned entitlement to retired pay under any provision of law other than solely by disability, and they have a VA disability rating of 50% or greater.
+- a disability retiree who earned entitlement to retired pay under any provision of law other than solely by disability, and they have a VA disability rating of 50% or greater